 The Employees' Retirement Plan of USEC Inc. is a broad based, tax-qualified pension plan whose maximum benefits are limited by legislation, while the USEC Inc. Pension Restoration Plan is a non-qualified supplemental pension benefit that is designed to continue the accrual of pension benefits that exceed the legislated limits under the Employees' Retirement Plan of USEC Inc. All officers, including the named executive officers, whose compensation exceeds the qualified plan limits are automatically enrolled in the USEC Inc. Pension Restoration Plan.
-Information regarding the calculation of benefits under the Employees' Retirement Plan of USEC Inc. Pension Restoration Plan.
-Information regarding the calculation of benefits under the Employees' Retirement Plan of USEC Inc. Pension Restoration Plan in the narrative accompanying the Pension Benefits in Fiscal Year 2008 table.
+Information regarding the calculation of benefits under the Employees' Retirement Plan of USEC Inc. and the USEC Inc. Pension Restoration Plan can be found in the narrative accompanying the Pension Benefits in Fiscal Year 2008 table.